Read our lab’s philosophy and culture

 PRINCETON NEUROSCIENCE PH.D.
 PROGRAM

-Background: Yervand is a rising second-year graduate student in the Princeton Neuroscience program, and is currently rotating in the Kim lab.
+Background: Yervand is a rising second-year graduate student in the Princeton Neuroscience program.
 He has a computational background, but is eager to try his hands on molecular techniques.

 Interests: Neuropeptides, machine learning, molecular biology, viruses, microscopy.

-Hobbies: Bikes, motorcycles, traveling to far away places.
+Hobbies: Bikes, motorcycles, and traveling to far away places.

 UNDERGRADUATES and VISITING STUDENTS